shihyuntang/igrins_rv/README.md

 ***

 **IGRINS RV**'s core technique use a modified forward modeling technique that utilize the telluric absorption lines as the common-path wavelength calibrator.
-With RV precision at K band around 30 m/s and H band 50 m/s, **IGRINS RV** had successfully retrieval of planet-induced RV signals for both HD 189733 and &tau; Boo A.\
+With RV precision at K band around 30 m/s and H band 50 m/s, **IGRINS RV** had successfully retrieval of planet-induced RV signals for both HD 189733 and &tau; Boo A.

 **IGRINS RV** is now under intense development.
+If you wish to join the internal review and testing, please contact us.